 Q: Does having more CPU cores improve Inventor performance?

 A: Designing and modeling in Inventor is not able to utilize more than a handful of cores.
 We have found that a CPU with the highest operating frequency will give you the best overall performance for general modeling tasks.
-Intel's mainstream Core i7 8700K currently offers the highest single-core clock speed, without a high price tag, so that is our go-to recommendation.
+Intel's mainstream Core i7 9700K currently offers very high single-core clock speed, without a high price tag, so that is our go-to recommendation.
 Rendering with the built-in engine, however, can see moderate to large performance gains with a higher core count CPU.
-For that reason we use Intel's Core X series i7 and i9 processors with eight to eighteen cores for our rendering-optimized Inventor workstation.
+For that reason we use Intel's Core X processors with eight to eighteen cores for our rendering-optimized Inventor workstation.